Dame Alice Owen's School: 400th anniversary (2013)

 To commemorate the school's quatercentenary in 2013, the school established a 400th Anniversary Committee chaired by the musician Gary Kemp (with Peter Martin, the chair of governors, as vice-chairman), which organised several events.
-Kemp is an Old Owenian (former student) who met some of the future members of his band Spandau Ballet at the school.
+Kemp is an Old Owenian (former student) who met most of the future members of his band (with the exception of his brother, Martin) Spandau Ballet at the school.
 Construction was set to start in February 2013.
 By November 2013, more than £840 000 had been raised.
 In 2014, Lord Winston unveiled the new block.
 Staff and volunteers made a cake at the school, large enough for all the staff, students and parents to share; this marked the beginning of the celebrations.
 The film director and producer Sir Alan Parker (also an Old Owenian) directed a Celebration Concert at the Royal Albert Hall in April 2013, (it was planned to take place on 23 April 2013) featuring performances by various groups of students, as well as members of Spandau Ballet (including Kemp).
 A Thanksgiving Service was held at St Paul's Cathedral on 30 April 2013; it was meant to be held a week after the concert.
 In November, the train company First Capital Connect named one of its trains "Dame Alice Owens 400 years of learning" to honour the occasion.

-In conjunction with the celebrations, a 400th Anniversary Appeal was set up to raise £1 million towards a new science building for the school.
+In conjunction with the celebrations, a 400th-Anniversary Appeal was set up to raise £1 million towards a new science building for the school.
 It was launched in February 2011 by Lord Robert Winston.
 Kemp was the chairman of the appeal; he said that the school needs assistance "to support ... the scientists of tomorrow".
 The total cost of the building was predicted to be £6 million.
 The new block was unveiled by Lord Winston in 2014 (some of the funding came from the appeal).